namanctrvd/Stocky/README.md

 ## Software and Libraries used
 - For Web Scraping-
   - Pymongo: The PyMongo distribution contains tools for interacting with MongoDB databases from Python.
-[7]
-  - Beautiful Soup: Beautiful Soup is a Python package for parsing HTML and XML documents [8]
+  - Beautiful Soup: Beautiful Soup is a Python package for parsing HTML and XML documents.
   - Requests: Requests is a Python HTTP library.
-It makes HTTP requests simpler and more human-friendly [9]
+It makes HTTP requests simpler and more human-friendly.
   - Mongoose, Morgan, Lodash

 - For DBMS
   - GCP
   - MONGODB
-  - ATLAS (To host the MongoDB server) [10]
+  - ATLAS (To host the MongoDB server)

 - Languages Used
   - Python